Beatrice Tinsley: Death

-Tinsley died of melanoma on 23 March 1981, aged 40.
+Tinsley died of melanoma on 23 March 1981, at the age of 40.
+Her ashes are buried at Grove Street Cemetery in New Haven, Connecticut, which is surrounded by the Yale University campus.

 Tributes

 In 1986 the American Astronomical Society established the Beatrice M. Tinsley Prize, which recognises "an outstanding research contribution to astronomy or astrophysics, of an exceptionally creative or innovative character."
 It is the only major award created by an American scientific society which honours a woman scientist.
 The award is not made with restriction on a candidate's citizenship or country of residence.

 The main-belt asteroid 3087 Beatrice Tinsley, discovered in 1981 at Mt John University Observatory near Tekapo, is also named after her.

 The University of Texas at Austin established from endowment in 1989 the Beatrice M. Tinsley Centennial Visiting Professorship, where a distinguished mid-career or senior professor is invited to visit for up to a semester.
 In 2007 they added the Tinsley Scholars, awards for younger researchers to briefly visit Austin.

 In 2005, the Circa Theatre in Wellington produced a play called Bright Star, about the life of Beatrice Tinsley.
 The Wellington Astronomical Society held telescope viewing sessions outside the theatre, on the wharf next to the Te Papa Museum.

 In December 2010 the New Zealand Geographic Board officially named a mountain in Fiordland's Kepler Mountains (which are named for astronomer Johannes Kepler) as Mt Tinsley.

 The Royal Astronomical Society of New Zealand established the Beatrice Hill Tinsley Lectures in 2012.

 Beatrice Tinsley Crescent in Rosedale, on Auckland's North Shore, is named for her.

 On 27 January 2016, the 75th anniversary of her birth, Google published a Doodle to honour her work.
 In the same year, the New Zealand Association of Scientists renamed the Research Medal the Hill Tinsley Medal in Tinsley's honour.
 In 2017, Tinsley was one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating women's contribution to knowledge in New Zealand.

 Her obituary was published by The New York Times several decades later on 18 July 2018, in their "Overlooked" project, which aims to note "the stories of remarkable people whose deaths went unreported in The Times".

-In 2018, the Yale Society of Physics Students began an inaugural prize lecture in honor of Tinsley.
+In 2018, the Yale Society of Physics Students began an inaugural prize lecture in honour of Tinsley.

 A 2019 $1.20 New Zealand postage stamp in a series of "New Zealand Space Pioneers" honours her.

 The University of Canterbury College of Science named their staff and postgraduate building after Tinsley, which was opened in October 2019 by the Honourable Dr Megan Woods, Vice-Chancellor Cheryl de la Rey, and Pro-Vice Chancellor of Science Professor Wendy Lawson.
 The building uses Pres-Lam technology developed at the university.

-The final track on the 2022 Forenzics album Shades and Echoes, "Autumn", is credited "Words by NZ astronomer Beatrice Hill Tinsley - adapted with permission by T. Finn".
+The final track on the 2022 Forenzics album Shades and Echoes, "Autumn", is credited "Words by NZ astronomer Beatrice Hill Tinsley – adapted with permission by T. Finn".